-Hematology, Blood & Marrow Transplant, and Cellular Therapies (HBC) Program
+Hematology, Blood & Marrow Transplant, and Cellular Therapy (HBC) Program

-UCSF is also home to a robust research program.
-Patients may have the option to participate in novel clinical trials, including studies evaluating the use of targeted therapeutics, new transplantation techniques and immunotherapy treatments, such as tumor vaccines and CAR T-cell therapy.
+UCSF is also home to a robust research program for hematology, bone marrow transplant and immunotherapy.
+Patients may have the option to participate in clinical trials (studies of promising new treatments), including those evaluating cutting-edge immunotherapies, such as tumor vaccines or CAR T-cell therapy.

-In patients with B-cell non-Hodgkin’s lymphoma, B-cell acute lymphoblastic leukemia and mantle cell lymphoma (MCL), CAR T-cell therapy has resulted in long-term remissions and even cures for some.
-Research is ongoing to increase the number of patients cured and expand the use of CAR T cells to other blood cancers, such as multiple myeloma and Hodgkin’s disease, as well as solid tumors of the breast, prostate, brain, lungs and other organs.
+Many patients have achieved long-term remission (decrease or disappearance of symptoms) through CAR T-cell therapy.
+These include patients with B-cell non-Hodgkin's lymphoma, B-cell acute lymphoblastic leukemia and mantle cell lymphoma.
+Research is ongoing to evaluate CAR T-cell therapy for treating other blood cancers, including multiple myeloma, and solid tumors of the breast, prostate, brain, lungs and other organs.

-As part of the UCSF Helen Diller Family Comprehensive Cancer Center, we offer our patients access to many services, including support groups, exercise and mindfulness classes, psychosocial support, symptom management and much more.
+As part of the UCSF Helen Diller Family Comprehensive Cancer Center, the UCSF Patient and Family Cancer Support Center offers access to many services, including:

 Parker Institute for Cancer Immunotherapy